Reviewing Boomer (OTCMKTS:BOMH) & Despegar.com (NYSE:DESP)

 Boomer Holdings Inc., through its subsidiaries, provides various wellness products and services.
 It operates through Boomer E-Commerce, Boomer Wholesale, and Boomer Vietnam divisions.
 The company is involved in the research, development, acquisition, licensing, and sale of specialized natural products, including pain relief roll-ons; instafreeze pain rubs; immune gummies and tinctures, immune shots, and immune strength packages; pet supplements; massage oils; libido-enhancing supplements; and sunscreen products and lip balms.
 It also provides cloth face masks, gloves, gaiters, gowns, PPE pack covers, safety glasses, and sanitizers.
 The company sells its products online at BoomerNaturals.com, BoomerNaturalsWholesale. com, CVS.com, and TommyBahamaWellness.com, as well as though Boomer Naturals retail stores, approximately 8,000 CVS retail locations, Tommy Bahama retail locations, resorts and golf shops, chiropractic offices, specialty stores, and nail salons.
 Boomer Holdings, Inc. is headquartered in Las Vegas, Nevada.

-Receive News & Ratings for Boomer Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Boomer and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Despegar.com Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Despegar.com and related companies with MarketBeat.com's FREE daily email newsletter.